ironicbadger/opentx/taranis-multi-switch-arming.md

-# Taranis Multi-Switch Arming
+# Multi-Switch Arming

 **PLEASE TEST THIS WITH YOUR PROPS OFF**

-How to setup multi switch arming for a Taranis running OpenTX 2.2.
+How to setup multi switch arming for a running OpenTX 2.2 (also just tested on 2.3 and is OK).
 The purpose of dual switch arming is primarily safety.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->